 The murdered man turns out to be the kidnapper and murderer of the child Daisy Armstrong, thereby killing her mother and father in their grief.
 As you might guess, a lot of people still bear grudges against him.

 This novel is exactly what you can expect from Christie, it is fast and easy, it has funny, exaggerated characters and an almost insoluble murder.
-I always enjoy an Agatha Christie novel.

 The first day at work after a short holiday is always the hardest.
 Luckily I have a cure; tea and a book!